johanneskastl/vault_vagrant_libvirt_ansible/README.md

 This is also something that needs to be done properly in a production setup, but is enough for a demo.

+Ansible installs and configures a PostgreSQL database on the vault-client VM and adds a instructions on how to setup the Vault PostgreSQL plugin to the vault Server VM.
+Details can be found in the section on Vault and PostgreSQL below.

 ## Vagrant

 1. You need vagrant obviously.
 And ansible.
 And git...